 - 9301.
 CSBG funds may not be used for the purchase or improvement of land, or the purchase, construction, or permanent improvement known as Real Property (other than low-cost residential weatherization or other energy-related home repairs) of any building or other facility. - A. The Secretary, HHS, may waive this limitation upon a State request for such a waiver, if the Secretary finds that the request describes extraordinary circumstances to justify the purchase of land or the construction of facilities (or the making of permanent improvements) and that permitting the waiver will contribute to the ability of the State to carry out the purposes of CSBG. - 9302.
 Community Action Agencies must adhere to the following inventory procedures: - A. Each eligible entity must maintain a dated inventory listing of all tangible personal property with a unit cost of \$10,000 or more purchased in whole or part with CSBG funds.
-The listing must include those elements prescribed by the applicable Uniform Administrative Requirements, Cost Principals, and Audit Requirements for HHS Awards, unless a more stringent practice is required by KHRC.
-According to § 75.320 Equipment; property records must be maintained that include a description of the property, a serial number or other identification number, the source of funding for the property (including the FAIN), who holds title, the acquisition date, and cost of the property, percentage of Federal participation in the project costs for the Federal award under which the property was acquired, the location, use and condition of the property, and any ultimate disposition data including the date of disposal and sale price of the property. - B. Community Action Agencies must take a physical inventory of equipment and reconcile the results with the equipment records at least once every two years in accordance with the requirements of the applicable Uniform Administrative Requirements, Cost Principals, and Audit Requirements for HHS. - 9303.
-Community Action Agencies must, on submission of the annual Organizational Standards, ensure that KHRC is in possession of the current, dated inventory listing showing all property with a unit cost of \$10,000 or more, purchased in whole or part with CSBG funds. - 9304.
+The listing must include those elements prescribed by 2 CFR Part 200 Uniform Administrative Requirements, Cost Principals, and Audit Requirements for Federal Awards, t - B. Community Action Agencies must take a physical inventory of equipment and reconcile the results with the equipment records at least once every two years in accordance with the requirements of the applicable Uniform Administrative Requirements, Cost Principals, and Audit Requirements for HHS. - 9303.
+Community Action Agencies must, on submission of the annual Organizational Standards, ensure KHRC is in possession of the current, dated inventory listing showing all property with a unit cost of \$10,000 or more, purchased in whole or part with CSBG funds. - 9304.
 When property purchased with CSBG funds is no longer needed for the approved project, the eligible entity must request from KHRC disposition instructions or permission to use that property in other programs consistent with CSBG purposes.
 This provision applies to property having a current, fair market value of \$10,000 or more per unit.
 The eligible entity may submit the request in writing for approval to KHRC.
 KHRC will then ensure the appropriate Tangible Property Report Form (SF-428) is sent to HHS-ACF-OCS requesting their decision.
 KHRC will respond to the entity's request within 60 days.